mynl/aggregate/doc/5_technical_resources/5_x_iman_conover.rst

 simulated using the Choleski trick.

 Elliptically contoured distributions are a family which extends the normal.
-For a more detailed discussion see Fang and Zhang :raw-latex:`\cite{fang}`.
+For a more detailed discussion see Fang and Zhang.
 The multivariate :math:`t`-distribution and symmetric Laplace distributions are in the elliptically contoured family.
 Elliptically contoured distributions must have characteristic equations of the form